ionic-team/stencil-site/src/docs-md/basics/decorators.md

 It's important to know, that `@Prop` is _by default_ immutable from inside the component logic.
 Once a value is set by a user, the component cannot update it internally.

-However, it's possible to explicitly allow a `@Prop` to be mutated from inside the component, by declaring it as **mutable**, as in example blow:
+However, it's possible to explicitly allow a `@Prop` to be mutated from inside the component, by declaring it as **mutable**, as in the example below:

 ```typescript
 import { Prop } from '@stencil/core';